W2GenAI-Lab/LucidFlux/README.md

 ## 🪪 License

-The provided code and pre-trained weights are licensed under the [FLUX.1 [dev]](LICENSE).
+The provided code and pre-trained weights are licensed under the [FLUX.1 \[dev\](LICENSE).

 ## 🙏 Acknowledgments

 - This code is based on [FLUX](https://github.com/black-forest-labs/flux).
-Some code are brought from [DreamClear](https://github.com/shallowdream204/DreamClear).
+Some code are brought from [DreamClear](https://github.com/shallowdream204/DreamClear), [x-flux](https://github.com/XLabs-AI/x-flux).
 We thank the authors for their awesome work.

 - 🏛️ Thanks to our affiliated institutions for their support.
 - 🤝 Special thanks to the open-source community for inspiration.